rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-12-11-f48a286f289d88a6-corrigendum-to-the-circular-issued-on-listing-trading-of-equity-shares-pursuant-.md

 stocks:
 - BHARATRAS
 tags:
+- bonus
+- corrigendum
+- equity
-- bonus-issue
+- isin
 - listing
 - trading
-- isin-change
-- corrigendum
-- equity-shares
-- bharat-rasayan
 title: Corrigendum to the Circular issued on Listing & Trading of Equity Shares pursuant to Bonus Issue of Bharat Rasayan Limited
 ---